chrimson/27Cards/README.md

 In the original classic, the magician lays out three columns of seven cards each, face up, for a total of 21

-He'll ask the volunteer to look and choose a card in her mind.
-He'll ask her to tell him only which column the card is in
+He'll ask the volunteer to look and choose a card in her mind, and tell him only which column the card is in

 The magician will collect the 21 cards, shuffle, and lay them out again like before